Croatia Photography Tour – itinerary

 Waterfall dream, Plitvice Lakes National Park

 Full day of photography in the national park.
 If you are looking for a few places to visit and photograph in your lifetime, Plitvice Lakes National Park should be one of them.
 A UNESCO World Heritage Site, Plitvice boasts 16 turquoise lakes inter-connected with hundreds of waterfalls and spectacular karst formations.
 The lakes are surrounded by 29,000 ha of beautiful beech and conifer forests.
-Watch short videos about Upper Lakes and Lower Lakes, Plitvice NP.
+Trail could be wet and slippery so make sure you have proper walking shoes.

 Included: accommodation, all meals, entrance fee to the Plitvice Lakes National Park.